 Pipe & Friends: What integrates with Pipe?

-The good news: Pipe can enable founders of companies with recurring revenue to access non-dilutive capital by connecting a couple of key accounts securely to its platform.
+The good news: Pipe can enable business owners with predictable revenue to access non-dilutive capital by connecting a couple of key accounts securely to its platform.
 Pipe makes getting access to capital fast, flexible, and seamless to get started, so you can grow your company on your terms.

 Let’s take a look at how integrations make trading on Pipe more efficient for you and your team.

 First things first: How does trading on Pipe work?

 Connect your accounts (we’ll dig into this in a minute)

 Get approved and receive your trading limit and bid price

 It’s that easy.
 Once you’ve signed up and connected your accounts, you can get a trading limit (that’s how much capital you can pull forward) and a bid price (that lets you know how much that capital will cost) so you know what’s possible today and can act quickly in the best interest of your business.